 - Look for something else

-- 61 semi weighted, velocity sensitive full size keys and a premium piano style keybed for unprecedented response and natural feel
+- Pro Keyboard Performance - 61 semi-weighted, velocity-sensitive full-size keys and a premium piano-style keybed for unprecedented response and natural feel

 For your performance, whether live on stage or in your studio, Akai Professional MPK261 is the one for you.
 It has 61 semi-weighted and pressure-sensitive keys with aftertouch and 16 RGB pads.
 It has eight control knobs, switches and faders so you can make music with ease and comfort.